 At the end of August I participated in a self-care camp run by The Open Nest and The Adoption Social.
-There’s a piece about it in the latest issue of Adoption Today, which is hitting doormats this weekend.
+There’s a piece about it in the October 2017 issue of Adoption Today, which is hitting doormats this weekend.
 Here’s the longer version of the article I wrote.

 The Open Nest and The Adoption Social are both legendary in adoption circles as safe spaces for adoptive families to be themselves – free of expectations of ‘normality’ – and to receive support.
 I was excited to be invited to lead a self-care workshop as part of a two-day self-care camp in August, co-hosted by both organisations at La Rosa Campsite – a place I’d been hearing wonderful things about for years.